 Representative Joan Meschino is a leading champion on Beacon Hill in the fight against climate change.
-Her signature legislation during the 2019-20 legislative session, An Act to create a 2050 Roadmap to a Clean and Thriving Commonwealth, also known as the 2050 Roadmap Bill.
+Her signature legislation during the 2019-20 legislative session was An Act to create a 2050 Roadmap to a Clean and Thriving Commonwealth, also known as the 2050 Roadmap Bill.
 The bill updates the Global Warming Solutions Act to change the state’s carbon emissions reduction goal to net zero emissions by 2050.
 It requires that the state set strong intermediate goals for 2030 and 2040 as well, and requires the state to create a plan to reach those goals.

 But the climate crisis is already upon us, and Massachusetts communities also need resources to adapt to the changing environment.
 When it comes to community resiliency in the face of looming climate change, Representative Meschino’s focus is forward.
 A fierce supporter of the House’s GreenWorks proposals, she has long been advocating for policies and funding to support local infrastructure projects that address impacts of sea level rise and other effects of climate change.

-In this legislative session, she voted for GreenWorks which would provide $1.3 billion bonding authorization to fund $100 million per year in grants to municipalities for the construction of adaptation and mitigation measures.
+In the 191st legislative session, she voted for GreenWorks which would provide $1.3 billion bonding authorization to fund $100 million per year in grants to municipalities for the construction of adaptation and mitigation measures.
 This includes repairs, upgrades and adaptations to seawalls, culverts, bridges, roadways, energy, utilities, and communications infrastructure.

 For residents of Massachusetts’ South Shore, where her district lies, “climate change and sea level rise are real to us right now.
 We need to address the impacts as individuals and as communities working together,” said Rep. Meschino.
 “We have to make sure that our local communities have the resources to prepare for, and respond to, increasingly powerful storms.”
 Rep. Meschino has helped secure grant funding to towns in her district to address the effects of coastal flooding and extreme storms.